 “My pleasure,” Quinn said.
-It felt really good to remember, but it hurt, too.
+It felt good to remember, but it hurt, too.
 Gods, she wanted to be able to help like that again.
 “I guess Synda’s the new expert though.”

 “I don’t know much about hair, but I guess that makes sense.
 Anyway, I’m sorry that Synda’s Haute Society took over.”

 “Oh, that’s no big deal.
 Seminars are so last week, anyway.”
 Quinn thought about it for a second.
 Treads-on-Ferns wasn’t popular.
-In fact, Quinn wasn’t sure that she had friends at all.
+In fact, Quinn wasn’t sure she had friends at all.

 But at least she gave her opinion.
 Tiphannia was always off in la-la land and Satheri was too scared to say anything.
 If the Fashion Club was going to be for all Tamriel, she needed to get some Beastfolk perspectives, too.

 “You know, Treads-on-Ferns, the Fashion Club could use a new member.”

 Treads-on-Ferns looked like she was thinking about it.
 At least Quinn was pretty sure she was.

 “Oh, you know, stay up to date on fashion.
 But that’s like super-easy since we spend all our time in the market anyway.
 It’d be great to have you if we ever do seminars again.”